Note: There are affiliate links to the products and resources mentioned below.

 This is the last post I’m doing as part of my special Finance + Frugality Week, and I sure hope you’ve enjoyed the series!
 Remember, if you’re wanting one of the best available resources to help you in ALL aspects of managing your money, make sure you grab the Master Your Money Bundle before it’s too late!
-The bundle gives you 45 resources (10 of which are full courses on personal finance and money management!) for only $37.
-If you don’t act TODAY, you will miss your window on this one—the bundle is only available until midnight tonight (4/1)!

 Early Beginnings in Frugality

-I come by my frugal ways honestly—as a child, I watched my grandma save every saltines box and licorice tin to later re-use as storage containers or boxes to wrap gifts in, and I still remember the excitement of Grocery Day as a kid, which was the day when my mom basically did all our grocery shopping for the month.
+I come by my frugal ways honestly—as a child, I watched my grandma save every saltines box and licorice tin to later re-use as storage containers or boxes to wrap gifts in, and I still remember the excitement of Grocery Day as a kid, which was when my mom did all our grocery shopping for the week.
 My mom was (and is) an expert planner, and she had our meals pre-planned for the whole month before she went grocery shopping, so she always bought just enough for everything.
 In our house, treats were planned for special occasions, and if you wanted a snack, you could eat an apple (since we didn’t keep traditional “kid snacks” like fruit snacks, string cheese, granola bars, etc. on hand very often).

 My earliest memory of going to extreme frugal lengths was going dumpster diving with my best friend at the local elementary school for teacher cast-offs to outfit the “school” we’d set up for ourselves in the basement.
 Not only did we score awesome finds like those colorful banners that teachers put up on bulletin boards, half-used cartons of construction paper, and half-used boxes of school supplies, but one year, we also struck a veritable gold mine–we discovered that one of the teachers had thrown away all the free coupons for the students who had completed their reading challenges.
 The coupons were for free drinks, hot dogs, and frozen yogurt cones from the local Maverik, so my friend and I had quite the summer of walking ourselves the few blocks down to the gas station and helping ourselves a few times a week to our spoils.